Luftwaffe radio equipment of World War II: Airborne communications

-FuG 11: Developed as a replacement for the Fug 10 series.
+FuG 11: Developed as a replacement for the FuG 10 series.
 No MF mode, and of up to 3 kW output.
 Increased HF-only transceiving range to 3 - 30 MHz (the entire HF band).
 CW & AM voice.
 Reduced volume, cost & weight.
 Intended to be combined with the PeilG 6 & FuBL 2.
 It could be fitted with a remote control system that allowed the pilot to control it rather than the radio operator.
 Development completed but never deployed as there was little demand for long range bomber communications in 1944.

-FuG 13: Designed to supplement early versions of the Fug 10 to improve long range communications.
+FuG 13: Designed to supplement early versions of the FuG 10 to improve long range communications.
 Frequency range 3 MHz to 20 MHz 20 Watts output power.
 Deployed on long range aircraft such as the Fw 200 Condor.
-Improvements in the Fug 10 family resulted in no need for this additional radio and it was withdrawn from service.
+Improvements in the FuG 10 family resulted in no need for this additional radio and it was withdrawn from service.

 FuG 15: Intended as the next standard aircraft transceiver to replace earlier series units.
 Unusual in using FM as well as AM for voice.
 Operating Frequency 37.8 to 47.7 MHz.
 It could be fitted with a remote control system that allowed the pilot to control it rather than the radio operator.
 Production planned to start in 1942 but service trials showed problems and deployment stopped.
-Replaced by the Fug16.
+Replaced by the FuG 16.
 Completed units rebuilt as BS 15 navigation radio beacons in 1945.

 FuG 16 Z, ZE and ZY: These sets were airborne VHF transceivers used in single-seat fighter aircraft for R/T and W/T communications, and were also used for ground fixes and DF homing on ground stations when used in conjunction with the FuG 10P or FuG 10ZY.
 Installed for Bf 109G-3/G-4 and later, Fw 190A-4 and later subtypes.
 Frequency Range was 38.5 to 42.3 MHz.
 The FuG 16ZY was also used for Y-Verfahren (Y-Control), in which aircraft were fitted up as Leitjäger or Fighter Formation Leaders that could be tracked and directed from the ground via special R/T equipment.
 Aircraft equipped with ZY were fitted with a Morane whip aerial array.
 Principal components: